gvwilson/thirdbit/src/fiction/iffy/index.md

 "Show us yer warrant!"

 *Great,* Iffy thought despairingly,
-*Another affin' jammer.*
+*Another jammer.*
-She pulled aside the carpet she had been hiding behind and plowed straight into her foster mother.
+She pulled aside the carpet she had been hiding behind and tugged on her foster mother's sleeve.

 "Iffy?"
 Aunt Naggie gasped.
 "What're you doin' here?"

-"Came lookin' for you," Iffy said breathlessly.
+"Lookin' for you," Iffy said.
 She nodded at the man in the Ecologist jacket.
 "G'day.
 I'm Iffy."

 "Fifth Ang Kwan," he said, bowing slightly.
-"It's a pleasure a meet you.
+"It's a pleasure.
 Nagatha has told me much a you."

 "Hasn't told me nothin' about *you*," Iffy replied,